sanglantes/hearsay/README.md

 # hearsay
 An authorship attribution and NLP bot for IRC.
-Built in Go (1.24.4) and Python 3.
+Built in Go and Python 3.
+For hearsay with GPU support, see [https://github.com/sanglantes/hearsay-cuda](hearsay-cuda)

 ## Table of Contents
 - [Features](#features)